Who should consider being a Master Well Owner and why volunteer?

 Anyone that would like to be a Master Well Owner must do the following:

-- Attend a local one-day training workshop (on a Saturday) or the online training course.
+- Attend a local one-day training workshop (on a Saturday) or one of the online training courses.

-- After training, each Master Well Owner must provide general education about
+- After training, each Master Well Owner must attempt to provide general education about

-management of private water systems to at least 100 people over a two year
+management of private water systems to approximately 50 or more people over a two year

 period of time.
 Several methods of accomplishing this task will be outlined at